davidnoahball/apod-cli-gem/README.md

 # Apod CLI

-This Ruby Gem provides a CLI to view and search information from the http://apod.nasa.gov/ website.
+This Ruby Gem uses web scraping to pull Astronomy Picture of the Day information from http://apod.nasa.gov and provides a basic CLI interface for that data.

 ## Installation